Phox Pop magazine Issue 2 is 96 (advertising-free) pages of stories about thinkers, seekers, makers, and doers.

 - Plus, discover a cabinet-maker in a hospital garden, crystal formations in urban places, and find out what links pasta and hipsters.

-In the editorial we made mention of the lovely Edixion Offset 110gsm uncoated paper Issue 2 of the magazine is printed on.
-If you take a moment to move your finger back and forth a little, you’ll feel the tangible texture of it.
-Except, actually, you...read more
+In the editorial we made mention of the lovely Edixion Offset 110gsm uncoated paper Issue 2 of the magazine is printed on… you can feel the tangible texture of it…read more

 There was a time when astrology and astronomy were not so scientifically, diametrically opposed.
-A time when Johannes Kepler wrote horoscopes for the royal court while also writing requests to the Duke for money to build a pioneering new model of the solar system....read more
+A time when Johannes Kepler wrote horoscopes for the royal court while also writing requests…read more

-A flash of insight might feel like a spontaneous, instantaneous revelation, but experts say they can see…read more
+A flash of insight might feel like a spontaneous, instantaneous revelation, but experts say they can see signs that something is brewing several seconds in advance…read more